-The financial fixed assets relate to a loan granted to Atradius Insurance Holding N.V., a related party, of EUR 248 million, with an original maturity of 30 years.
+The financial assets relate to a loan granted on 23 September 2014 to Atradius Insurance Holding N.V., a related party, of EUR 248 million, with an original maturity of 30 years.
 The loan bears interest on the principal amount consisting of a fixed rate of interest of 5.360% per annum payable annually in the first 10 years, which will thereafter be reset to a floating 3 month-EURIBOR plus a margin of 5.031% per annum payable quarterly for the remaining 20 years.
 Provided that notice has been given to the other parties, the Company and Atradius Insurance Holding N.V. have the possibility to terminate this loan on 23 September 2024 and each interest payment date thereafter, without any penalties.

-The fair value of the loan at year-end 2015 is estimated at EUR 226 million (2014: EUR 251 million).
+The fair value of the loan at year-end 2017 is estimated at EUR 295 million (2016: EUR 234 million).
 The estimate is calculated in line with the estimate for the subordinated notes (see Note 4.3.1).
 The loan is classified as a level 2 financial instrument under the fair value hierarchy since it is related to the subordinated notes (see Note 4.3.1).
-No transfers were made in this respect during 2014 and 2015 (the in 2014 redeemed loan was also classified as level 2).
+There have been no transfers into or out of Level 2 of the fair value hierarchy during 2016 and 2017.